 )

-as we said, due to transaction limit, since we couldn't pass the full proof in the remaining accounts, so canopy will help here. - Logs an event by calling the noop program.
+leaf_index < (1 << self.get_max_depth()).remaining_accounts.canopy as we said, due to transaction limit, since we couldn't pass the full proof in the remaining accounts, so canopy will help here.merkle_tree_append_leaf as a change_log_event, we pass merkle_tree_fill_empty_or_append.This is the function that replaces an existing leaf.

 This is the function that we use in Bubblegum when we want to transfer, burn, or do other stuff to NFTs.